jest-community/vscode-jest/README.md

 If your test file happen to have parameterized tests, i.e. `test.each` variations, please make sure you have jest version >= 26.5.

 If the above did not resolve your issue, please see the [self-diagnosis](#how-to-see-more-debug-info-self-diagnosis) to show more insight of why the test and result could not be matched.

+### Why doesn't vscode debugger use my `jest.jestCommandLine`?

+vscode debug scheme is through the debug config in `launch.json`, which is different from the regular jest test runs that we control the jest process command (via `jest.jestCommandLine`).
+Therefore, we are experimenting with a [setup tool](setup-wizard.m) to bridge the gap: take the user's `jest.jestCommandLine` and generate a `launch.json` entry accordingly.
+But given the wide variety of user environments, it might not cover all cases, thus always encourage users to experiment and fix what is not working, and feel free to let us know so we can improve the wizard for future usage.

 ## Want to Contribute?